L4TTiCe/KitchenDashboard/README.md

 be a named cupboard, the refrigerator, etc.,), nutritional information (including calories, carbohydrates, proteins, etc.,), and ownership, within a single kitchen.

+This repository contains the backend for the project, build using Express on Node.
+The frontend is available at [github.com/L4TTiCe/kitchen-dashboard](https://github.com/L4TTiCe/kitchen-dashboard).

 ### How to Run?

 This project uses Docker to help with setting up the project in different platforms.
 To have a running instance of the bundled application and a mongoDB instance for the application use, Run the following command: